systemincloud/rly/README.md

 We can build a “lexer” to pull out URLs from text input.
-Sure, we could just use `stringi::stri_match_all_regex()` for this particular example, but the intent it to work with a known, straightforward domain to see how “lexing” works:
+Sure, we could just use `stringi::stri_match_all_regex()` for this particular example, but the intent is to work with a known, straightforward domain to see how “lexing” works:

 ``` r